heptarch/heptarch.github.io/drafts/demon.md

 determinations are made, and the physical basis on which they rest."
 He looks about to ensure he has been understood.

 A young girl raises her hand.
+Is she lost?
+Foster wonders.
+She does not look lost.
 "Professor
 Foster," she begins.
-"Are you lost, young lady?"
-She smiles.
-"Far from it, Professor.
+"Yes?"

 <p align="center">
   ⁂